Skip to main content

 Design System Foundation

-Establish design tokens (colors, spacing, typography) as the first deliverable.
-A token-based design system serves two purposes: it creates visual consistency across the application, and it gives AI tooling (v0, Cursor, Copilot) the context to generate components that match your design language automatically.
+Design tokens — colors, spacing, typography, radius — ship as the first concrete deliverable.
+A token-based system enforces visual consistency and gives AI coding tools (Cursor, v0, Copilot) enough context to generate components that actually match your design language.

 Component Architecture

-Build the core UI component library using a combination of shadcn/ui base components (customized to match the design system) and purpose-built components for domain-specific interactions.
-Document in Storybook — components that are not documented do not get reused.
+We build the UI component library on shadcn/ui base components, customized to match the design system, plus purpose-built components for domain-specific interactions.
+Everything goes into Storybook — components that aren't documented don't get reused.

 Core Application Build

-Implement the primary user flows with RSC for data-heavy pages and Client Components for interactive elements.
-Use React Query or SWR for client-side data fetching.
-Server Actions for form mutations.
-Keep the component tree shallow and the state minimal.
+Primary user flows are implemented with RSC for data-heavy pages and Client Components for interactive elements.
+We use Server Actions for mutations, React Query for client-side data fetching, and keep component trees shallow with minimal client-side state.

 AI Feature Integration